Jakub Jarosz

 Let’s change our hats for a moment and wear the end user’s, a customer’s, hat.

 You put the tech hat on again and start analysing the entire situation.
-You start asking questions:

-- How come the app started complaining about low memory?
+• How come the app started complaining about low memory?

-- Was this app even tested?
+• Was this app even tested?
 If yes, under what circumstances, in what environments?

-- Why did everything work last week?
+• Why did everything work last week?

 The investigation journey begins

-Take the “red pill” and enter the world of Sherlock Holmes and Dr Watson.
+Take the red pill and enter the world of Sherlock Holmes and Dr Watson.
 The world of code investigators and archaeologists!

-In the next part, we will start writing benchmarks and making sense of the reported numbers.
+Soon, we’ll start writing benchmarks and making sense of the reported numbers.

 Till next time!